General-Purpose-AI-Policy-Lab/benchmark-forecasting/README.md

   Outputs posterior samples, asymptote distributions, and forward forecasts.

 - **2_Harvey_forecast.ipynb**
-  Implements the Harvey growth model (a generalized logistic / Harvey-type sigmoid with decaying effective growth rate).
-As with the logistic notebook, it supports both independent and joint hierarchical variants and generates predictive distributions and long-horizon forecasts.
+  Implements the Harvey growth model (a generalized logistic with decaying effective growth rate).
+As with the logistic notebook, it supports both independent and joint hierarchical variants.

 - **3_Plot_forecasts.ipynb**
-  Aggregates outputs from both model families and produces figures: historical data and posterior predictive envelopes of the Logistic / Harvey forecasts for each benchmark (single panels and multi-benchmark panels).
+  Aggregates outputs produces figures: historical data and posterior predictive envelopes of the Logistic / Harvey forecasts for each benchmark (single panels and multi-benchmark panels).

 ## Model Details

 ### Time and lower bounds

 For each benchmark $i$, scores $y_{i,t}$ are modeled as functions of a time variable $t$ (e.g. days since first observation).
-A benchmark-specific random-chance **lower bound** $\ell_i$ is estimated from metadata (or set to 0 if unknown), and all sigmoids are defined on the shifted range $[\ell_i, 1]$.
+Benchmark-specific random-chance **lower bound** $\ell_i$ have been gathered manually (or set to 0 if unknown, see `benchmarks_lower_bounds.csv`), and all sigmoids are defined on the shifted range $[\ell_i, 1]$.

 ### Shifted Logistic model